 It is very likely that the pandemic will have a long-term impact on large trade fairs.

 The old way of producing a physical fair is over for me.
-Events of this type, however, must find ways to "stay alive" all year in different ways.
+Events of this kind, however, must find ways to "stay alive" throughout the year in different ways.